jturnercode/git_notes/git_remote.md

 $ git remote add <name> <repository url>
 ```

-*example: git remote add origin http(s)://github.com/reponame.*
+> Example: *git remote add origin http(s)://github.com/reponame.*

-*Note: origin is the recommended default name used primary repository on GitHub.
+> Note: *origin is the recommended default name used primary repository on GitHub.
 It is not restricted and you can use your own name.*

 ## List Remote Info (verbose)